Reasoning by Analogy

 A more general structure of this analogical reasoning is:

-- Premise 1: Source A has traits {1, 2} among others.
-Source A leads to result 3.
+- Premise 1: Source A has trait {trait1} among others.
+Source A leads to result {result1}.

-- Conclusion: Therefore, Target B leads to result 3.
+- Conclusion: Therefore, Target B leads to desire for more. {result1}.

-Thus, reliance on reasoning by analogy requires careful evaluation.
-It’s necessary to ensure that the similarities are relevant and sufficient, and that the differences we ignore are not important or significant.
+Thus, relying on analogical reasoning requires careful evaluation.
+We must ensure that the similarities are relevant and sufficient, and that the differences we ignore are not significant or impactful.

 How does analogical reasoning arise in the brain?
 What is the neurological basis for associating results from similar, but not exact, situations?